rhundal/rhundal/README.md

 - 👋 Hi, I’m @rhundal
 - 👀 I’m interested in learning and improving my programming skills.
 I like art, dogs, music and nature.
-I love when it rains and I love tea, coffee etc.
+I love when it rains, I love thunderstorms and I love tea, coffee etc.
 - 🌱 I’m currently learning Spring Boot and MERN Stack.
 - 💞️ I’m looking to collaborate on projects where I get to contribute towards animal welfare.
 - 📫 How to reach me - email me at hundalnicky@gmail.com and I will get back to you !!